Tuesday / July 30 / 2019

 The third man brought the joy, gushing about how excited he is to get out soon.
 It wasn’t difficult for others to join in—including a couple who haven’t participated much yet.
 “You can get just as energetic with a good emotion as with a bad one,” this man said afterward.
 Another noted that our voices got higher-pitched as we built joy, and “deeper and darker” as we did the same with anger.

-That’s when Emma stepped in and dove into a passionate monologue about sporks.
+Emma then stepped in and dove into a passionate monologue about sporks.
 To my surprise (and, I think, to hers), it turns out that people really love sporks.
 This round was our longest, and our most intense.
 “My spork has never betrayed me!” one man shouted.
 The spork unites everyone and bridges every stage of one’s life: it’s the universal utensil.
-As the passion reached its zenith, one man stepped into the circle and triumphantly raised the spork that he had in his pocket.

 Wow!
 Why was that one the best?
 “We can actually relate to that,” said one man.
 “Like, I get one of those plastic spoons, and I’m like, ‘What is this?
 Where’s my spork?’”
 Another man said, “We were all building on the same thing.”